 Embedded virtual windows are recessed into an interior wall.

 Real window frames and real glass are used in front of the virtual displays.
-Some windows of this type show a real-time image produced from a hi-res camera, mounted outside.
-This allows people in the basement or other windowless room to see what is going on outside.
+Some windows of this type show a real-time image produced from a hi-res camera mounted outside.
+This allows people in the basement or other windowless rooms to see what is going on outside.

-This type of window will require a building contractor to install, unlike the other types of faux window which are simply hung from the wall.
-If the wall is load bearing, a header will have to be built into the framing, just like a real window.
+This type of window will require a building contractor to install, unlike the other types of faux windows which are simply hung from the wall.
+If the wall is load-bearing, a header will have to be built into the framing, just like a real window.
 Any electric wiring will have to be moved as well.